George Berkeley: Ireland

 Berkeley was born at his family home, Dysart Castle, near Thomastown, County Kilkenny, Ireland, the eldest son of William Berkeley, a cadet of the noble family of Berkeley whose ancestry can be traced back to the Anglo-Saxon period and who had served as feudal lords and landowners in Gloucestershire, England.
 Little is known of his mother.
+He was the oldest of six brothers.

-He was educated at Kilkenny College and attended Trinity College Dublin, where he was elected a Scholar in 1702, being awarded BA in 1704 and MA and a Fellowship in 1707.
-He remained at Trinity College after the completion of his degree as a tutor and Greek lecturer.
+He was educated at Kilkenny College and attended Trinity College Dublin.
+He was elected a Scholar in 1702.
+He was awarded BA in 1704 and MA and a Junior Fellowship in 1707.
+He remained at Trinity College after the completion of his degree as a librarian, lecturer in Greek language and preacher.

 His earliest publication was on mathematics, but the first that brought him notice was his An Essay towards a New Theory of Vision, first published in 1709.
 In the essay, Berkeley examines visual distance, magnitude, position and problems of sight and touch.
 While this work raised much controversy at the time, its conclusions are now accepted as an established part of the theory of optics.

+He was ordained as a priest in 1710; however the Archbishop of Dublin (William King) had not been consulted about this, which led to a court case.

-The next publication to appear was the Treatise Concerning the Principles of Human Knowledge in 1710, which had great success and gave him a lasting reputation, though few accepted his theory that nothing exists outside the mind.
-This was followed in 1713 by Three Dialogues Between Hylas and Philonous, in which he propounded his system of philosophy, the leading principle of which is that the world, as represented by our senses, depends for its existence on being perceived.
+The next publication to appear was the Treatise Concerning the Principles of Human Knowledge in 1710.
+His belief was that the physical world and material objects are merely collections of ideas, and that they only exist when they are perceived.
+This publication had great success and gave him a lasting reputation, though few accepted his theory that nothing exists outside the mind.
+This was followed in 1713 by Three Dialogues Between Hylas and Philonous.
+This publication propound his system of philosophy, the leading principle of which is that the world, as represented by our senses, depends for its existence on being perceived.

 For this theory, the Principles gives the exposition and the Dialogues the defence.
 One of his main objectives was to combat the prevailing materialism of his time.
 The theory was largely received with ridicule, while even those such as Samuel Clarke and William Whiston, who did acknowledge his "extraordinary genius," were nevertheless convinced that his first principles were false.